tereom/quickcountmx_paper_mix/README.md

 We developed and applied a model to estimate Mexican election results, in this repository there is code used to evauate our model and compare to existing methodologies.

-This work was presented at the [Mexican Statistcs National Forum 2018](http://www.amestad.mx/foro/33/) and the related paper was submitted to Selected contributions on Statistics and data science in Latin America, Springer.
+This work was presented at the [Mexican Statistics National Forum 2018](http://www.amestad.mx/foro/33/) and the related paper was submitted to Selected contributions on Statistics and data science in Latin America, Springer.